vsingh55/homelab-ops/infrastructure/demo_files/README.md

 - Documentation on best practices for infrastructure code development
 ## Usage
 Developers can refer to the files in this directory when creating or modifying their infrastructure code.
 The examples provided can be adapted to fit specific project requirements.
+- you can copy and modify the sample configuration files to suit your needs.
+- use the example scripts as a starting point for your own deployment and management scripts.
+- follow the documented best practices to ensure consistency and quality in your infrastructure code.